PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 ### Troubleshooting

-Note that you can always rename your `~/.ssh/config` file to remove all the settings:
+Note that you can always rename your `~/.ssh/config` file to turn off all the settings:

 ```
 $ mv ~/.ssh/config ~/.ssh/orig.config
 ```

+To restore the file, simply rename it from `orig.config` to `config`.

-In some cases it may be necessary to close active ssh sessions on your local machine.
+In some cases it may be necessary to close active `ssh` sessions on your local machine.
 First, find the open sessions:

 ```
 $ ps aux | grep -E 'PID|ssh'